 Abbott Health & Fitness Expo

 - McCormick Place, home to the Health & Fitness Expo, has become the world’s largest convention center to be certified sustainable venue under the APEX-ASTM standard pertaining to the evaluation and selection of venues for environmentally sustainable meetings, events, trade shows and conferences.

-- Participant T-shirts, a product of Nike’s Considered Design line, were made from recycled polyester
+- Participant T-shirts, a product of Nike’s Considered Design line, were made from 100% recycled polyester.

 - 64% of all waste at the Abbott Health & Fitness Expo —15.79 tons of fiber, wood, plastic, and metal—was recycled.

 - All electricity used at the Health & Fitness Expo is offset with clean, affordable wind energy, a commitment of McCormick Place.

-- Race bibs that were not picked up at the Health & Fitness Expo were sorted by volunteers and recycled by partner Allied Waste.
+- Race bibs that were not picked up at the Health & Fitness Expo were sorted by volunteers and recycled.

 - 100% recycled paper products were dispensed at 1,500 portable restrooms and 40 hand washing stations in Grant Park and on the course route.

 - All participants and spectators were encouraged to take advantage of a variety of public transportation options and increased levels of service from both CTA and Metra to get to and from the start and finish line areas in Grant Park.

 - Compostable coffee cups and lids were purchased for volunteers to use race day in Grant Park as styrofoam is not permitted.

-- Green Team volunteers were stationed in Grant Park’s Runner Refreshment Area and gear check areas to oversee material collection and diversion efforts, as well as assist with clothing collection for donation on the start line.
+- Over 60 Green Team volunteers were stationed in Grant Park’s Runner Refreshment and gear check areas to oversee material collection and diversion efforts, as well as assist with clothing collection for donation on the start line.

 - Discarded clothing collected from the start line filled more than three box trucks and was donated to Pacific Garden Mission and AmVet.

 - More than 25,000 pounds of remaining food and water was donated to the Greater Chicago Food Depository post-race.

 Beyond race day

-- The Chicago Marathon’s main warehouse facility has been powered entirely by renewable energy since January 2012, and by doing so has cut down on thousands of pounds of carbon emissions.
+- The Chicago Marathon’s main warehouse facility has been powered in part by renewable energy since 2012, and by doing so has cut down on thousands of pounds of carbon emissions.